Kotlin/KEEP/proposals/const-data-class.md

 	- Const data class
 - Its `hashcode` and `equals` functions cannot be overridden.

-### Auto-detection by the compiler

-The compiler could detect that a data class complies with all restrictions and apply silently the optimization if it does.
-Using the `const` keyword would then force the programmer to enforce said limitations.

 ### Keyword

 The `const` keyword used in this proposal is proposed because of its semantic.